CPunch/GavelScript/README.md

 ```

 ## Arithmetic
 This lets you do some math to double variables.
-Order of operations is not yet currently available :(
+Order of operations is not yet currently available, and operators are executed from right to left. :(

 There are also 4 arithmetic operators available.